 The Eglinton Silica Brick Company Limited, Dundyvan, Coatbridge.

 1876 – Eglinton Silica Brick Company Limited established.
-(The date of this advert is unknown)

-02/12/1897 – Glasgow Herald – Brickworks – foreman – wanted, experienced thoroughly steady and capable man to manage Silica Brick Works near Glasgow.
-Wages for first class man, 50s per week with engagement – apply by letter only, stating experience to the Eglinton Silica Brick Company Limited, 70 Great Clyde Street.
+02/12/1897 – Glasgow Herald – Brickworks – Foreman wanted, experienced thoroughly steady and capable man to manage Silica Brick Works near Glasgow.
+Wages for a first-class man, 50s per week with engagement – apply by letter only, stating experience to the Eglinton Silica Brick Company Limited, 70 Great Clyde Street.

 1910 – 1911 -Eglinton (The) Silica Brick Co.
 Limited.
 Manufacturers of Magnesite bricks and cement for basic furnace linings.Works Dundyvan, Coatbridge.
 Registered Office – William J. A Donald, 60 Firhill Road.